 Now that you know how many SmartPoints you’re going to allot for each meal, it’s time to decide how to spend them.
 Some people are happy to eat the same meals day in and day out, while others prefer to mix things up.
 Either way, now is the time to fill in exactly what you plan to eat for each meal.

 When doing this, you might want to consider where you’ll be at mealtimes.
 For instance, eggs can be a great pick if you do breakfast at home, and hard-cooked are great if you’re on the go or at your desk.
 And don’t forget about beverages as their calories can add up quickly.
 If you’ll be drinking anything other than water, take a minute to figure out how drinks fit into your weekly quota.

 Finally, give a little thought to when you’ll be eating out and—if possible—do a little sleuth work and decide what you’ll order in advance.

 Whether you’re crafting your own recipes or choosing from our collection, you’ll want to make sure that each meal contains key food groups that help you stay comfortably full throughout the day, namely fruits, vegetables, whole grains, and lean protein.

 In addition to keeping you satisfied, these foods deliver benefits that go far beyond weight loss.
-For instance, whole-grains fruits and vegetables are filled with vitamins, minerals, and phytonutrients, plus fiber for better gut and overall health.
+For instance, whole-grains fruits and vegetables are filled with vitamins, minerals, and phytonutrients, plus fibre for better gut and overall health.
 Aim for at least one serving with each meal and snack.